wilsonwang1119/ADB_Proj3/README.txt

 Then, we eliminated the year column and percentage column and expand the count column to be that number of lines of same records.

-(d) A clear description of how to run your program (note that your project must compile/run under Linux in your CS account) To run this program, you can use following command: sh run.sh INTEGRATED-DATASET.csv 0.1 0.3
-Then, the result will be outputting to output.txt
+d.
+A clear description of how to run your program (note that your project must compile/run under Linux in your CS account) To run this program, you can run the shell script using following command structure: sh run.sh INTEGRATED-DATASET.csv min_sup min_conf Then, the result will be outputting to output.txt

-(e) The command line specification of an interesting sample run (i.e., a min_sup, min_conf combination that produces interesting results).
+e.
+The command line specification of an interesting sample run (i.e., a min_sup, min_conf combination that produces interesting results).
 The sample run use the command: sh run.sh INTEGRATED-DATASET.csv 0.05 0.1